bmcminn/docserver/README.md

 ## How it works

-`docserver` automagically checks against your dependency files globs your projects folder structure for any `README.md` file(s) and indexes them into a small statically generated site called `./docserver`
+`docserver` automagically globs all the `README.md` file(s) in your project and it's dependencies folders and generates a static site in your root project directory called `./docserver`

 From here you can open the root `index.html` file to view your projects dependency index and quickly find the documentation you need for whatever package you're trying to use.

-## Get started
+## Installation

 ```bash
 # NPM